 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The linea nigra is a dark vertical line that appears on the skin of your stomach during pregnancy.
+The linea nigra (LIN-ee-uh NY-gra) is a dark, vertical line on the skin of your stomach during pregnancy.
 It's also called the pregnancy line.
-It runs from your belly button to your public area but can extend towards your abdomen.
-The linea nigra may appear darker as your pregnancy develops and is more visible in people with darker complexions.
+It runs from your belly button down to your pubic area but can also run up past your belly button toward your chest.
+The linea nigra can get darker as your pregnancy develops.
+It’s usually more visible if you have a darker complexion.
 Linea nigra is Latin for "black line."
+Having one doesn’t mean anything is wrong with your pregnancy or your skin.
+It’s a normal part of pregnancy.

 Advertisement